mui/material-ui/docs/data/joy/components/menu/menu.md

 ## Debugging

-To keep the listbox open for inspecting elements, you can enable the `Emulate a focused page` option from the [Chrome DevTool Rendering](https://developer.chrome.com/docs/devtools/rendering/apply-effects/#emulate-a-focused-page) tab.
+To keep the list box open for inspecting elements, enable the `Emulate a focused page` option from the [Chrome DevTool Rendering](https://developer.chrome.com/docs/devtools/rendering/apply-effects/#emulate-a-focused-page) tab.
 You can also access this option by using [command menu and search for it](https://developer.chrome.com/docs/devtools/command-menu/).

 ## Common examples